 We believe that it is never too early to focus on kids' mental health and fitness.
 The research shows that about half of all cases of chronic mental illness begin by age 14, and about three fourths begin by age 24.
 We are helping parents and caregivers learn how to engage in effective conversations with their kids, and how to identify behaviors that should be cause for concern and action.
 We are also providing them opportunities to hear from mental health professionals who share their expertise on how to handle various situations and how to optimize kids' mental health.

 Starting the Conversation holds events at schools, religious centers, work places, and other venues.
-Each event features a conversation among parents who talk about their experiences raising children with various mental health challenges, how they handled those challenges, and what they learned.
+Each event features a conversation among parents who talk about their experiences raising children, and the mental health challenges they have faced with respect to their kids.
+They discuss how they handled those challenges, and what they learned.
 Also included in every conversation is a mental health professional who adds a voice of expertise.
 Attendees are given an opportunity to ask questions, either as part of the conversation or privately.
 In addition, providers of free mental health services are on hand to answer questions and share information about their work.
 Please join us at one of our upcoming events, or if you would like to learn more or to schedule an event at your venue, let us know.

 “So much focus on physical health, this helped me to realize that we need to be prepared for anything and everything.
 We need to make time to connect with emotions.
 This needs to be a priority.”